-activities for which low-carbon alternatives are not yet available and among others have greenhouse levels emission corresponding sustainable investments with environmental an objective that do not take into account the criteria for environmentally sustainable economic activities under the EU-Taxonomy.
+activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas levels emission corresponding to best the performance.

+sustainable investments with environmental an objective that do not take into account the criteria for environmentally sustainable economic activities under the EU-Taxonomy.